Policy-Based Routing

 -

-: provided to pull the Continental US AWS IPv4 addresses into the WAN IPv4 sets the service sets up. -
+: provided to pull the Continental US AWS IPv4 addresses into the WAN IPv4 sets that the service sets up. -

-: provided to pull the Continental US Netflix IPv4 addresses into the WAN IPv4 sets the service sets up. -
+: provided to pull the Continental US Netflix IPv4 addresses into the WAN IPv4 sets that the service sets up. -

-: provided to overcome the protocol limitations (see Local Wireguard Server + Wireguard Client (Scenario 1)), to allow running a wireguard “server” on your router when a wireguard “client” is set up as default routing.
+: provided to overcome the protocol limitations (see Local WireGuard Server + WireGuard Client (Scenario 1)), to allow running a WireGuard “server” on your router when a WireGuard “client” is set up as default routing.

 - Supports strict policy enforcement, even if the policy interface is down – resulting in network being unreachable for specific policy (enabled by default).